tiktak29/Weishaupt_WEM-Lokal_MQTT/README.md

 This integration acts as a local polling gateway that reads data from the Weishaupt WEM web interface and publishes it to Home Assistant via MQTT Discovery.
 All devices and sensors are automatically created in Home Assistant through **MQTT Discovery**.
 <br>
-#### Weishaupt Web UI → HTTP scraping → Python gateway → data normalization → MQTT broker → Discovery → Home Assistant
+#### Weishaupt Web UI → HTTP scraping → Python gateway → data normalization → MQTT → Home Assistant Discovery
 Developed to integrate Weishaupt systems into modern Home Assistant environments without requiring any official API access.

 ---

-✔ No cloud
+- Fully local communication
-✔ No API keys
+- No cloud services involved
-✔ No dependency on Weishaupt servers
+- No external APIs or accounts required
-✔ 100% local operation
+- Operates solely via the local Weishaupt web interface

 ---